ejaa3/declarative/README.md

 [![REUSE status](https://api.reuse.software/badge/github.com/ejaa3/declarative)](https://api.reuse.software/info/github.com/ejaa3/declarative)

-A procedural macro for creating complex reactive views declaratively and quickly.
+A framework-agnostic procedural macro for creating complex reactive views declaratively and quickly.

 To use it, add to your Cargo.toml: